hypeboard/xmr-node-proxy-extra/README.md

 # xmr-node-proxy

-Donations are for devs (not for myself)
+Donations are for devs (not for myself).
+Based on MoneroOcean and Snipa xmr-node-proxy.

 It is advisable to fresh install